Previous: , Up: Usage [Contents][Index]

 User Option: transient-enable-popup-navigation

 This option controls whether navigation commands are enabled in the transient popup buffer.
+If the value is verbose, additionally show brief documentation about the command under point in the echo area.

 While a transient is active the transient popup buffer is not the current buffer, making it necessary to use dedicated commands to act on that buffer itself.
 This is disabled by default.
 If this option is non-nil, then the following features are available: